Rishab057/hci-project/README.md

 the first works to study the usability of web-based navigable virtual gatherings that need no sophisticated devices.

-The project report regarding the tests done and the results are avilable [here](HCI_Project.pdf).
+The project report regarding the user study done and the results is avilable [here](HCI_Project.pdf).

 ### To host the server locally, run the below command
 `nodejs server_local.js`